-The “Standing Figure of Nefertiti” is a limestone sculpture of Queen Nefertiti, who was the Great Royal Wife of the Egyptian Pharaoh Akhenaten and Egypt’s Queen during the period of 1370 B.C.-1330 B.C.
-The name Nefertiti, means “the beautiful one has cometh forth”.
-As the Great Royal Wife she was the chief consort of the Egyptian Pharaoh Akhenaten of the Eighteenth dynasty of Egypt.
+The “Standing Figure of Nefertiti” is a limestone sculpture of Queen Nefertiti, who was the Great Royal Wife of the Egyptian Pharaoh Akhenaten and Egypt’s Queen during 1370 B.C.-1330 B.C.
+The name Nefertiti means “the beautiful one has cometh forth”.
+As the Great Royal Wife, she was the chief consort of the Egyptian Pharaoh Akhenaten of the Eighteenth dynasty of Egypt.

-Dating from the year 1350 BC, the 40 cm high limestone statue is one of the outstanding surviving representations of the Queen who has a special role in the history of Ancient Egypt.
+Dating from the year 1350 BC, the 40 cm high limestone statue is one of the outstanding surviving representations of the Queen who has a unique role in the history of Ancient Egypt.
 The figure was found broken and in multiple pieces.
-The statue pieces were found in 1920 during an excavation by the German Oriental Society in remains of the studio of Thutmose.
+The statue pieces were discovered in 1920 during an excavation by the German Oriental Society in remains of the studio of Thutmose.

 The queen’s depiction is typical of the art of the Amarna period.
-She is wearing sandals and a transparent robe, which can only be recognized by the sleeves on the arms.
-Depicted with her left leg forward, the back of the sculptured figure, is connected to a back pillar.
+She is wearing sandals and a transparent robe, which can only be recognised by the sleeves on the arms.
+Her left leg is a step forward and the back of the sculptured figure is connected to a back pillar.